-One question asked by many parents as their baby gets older is, “When are they going to self-soothe?”
+Babies are not designed to sleep for an entire night.
+Their bellies are small, and they need to eat more often than we do as adults.
+It is normal for your baby to nurse every 1-3 hours around the clock.
 Allowing your baby to depend on you to help soothe themselves is protective of milk supply and proper weight gain, growth, and development.

-Prolactin has its circadian rhythm and levels of prolactin are highest during the night with a peak between 2 am - 5 am.
+Prolactin has its own circadian rhythm, and prolactin levels are highest during the night, with a peak between 2 a.m. and 5 a.m.
 (1)

 Prolactin levels are lowest in the afternoon.
 It is one of the reasons babies cluster feed during that time of day when milk is naturally lower.

 During the first 6 months of life, babies' sleep-wake cycle during the night is closely connected to their need to eat.
 As they get older, during the second half of their first year, they begin to develop longer periods of sleep and follow a sleep pattern of more sleep when it is night and more wakefulness during the daylight hours.
 Still, sleeping through the night is considered to be 5-6 hours.

 Did You Know?
 It is normal for babies 12 months and younger to wake an average of 3 times during the nighttime.
 (4)

 The ability to relax, calm down, and go to sleep or fall back asleep and regulate their own emotions without the help of someone else.

 Self-regulation and self-soothing are developmental milestones that don’t happen until the brain is mature enough.